Rita Angus is one of New Zealand’s most iconic artists.

 Over the course of her life she produced a remarkable body of drawings, watercolours, and paintings.
 A committed feminist, and a pacifist, Angus’ work was deeply entwined with her view of the world.
 In her portraits and landscape paintings, with their distinctive clear colours and flat, graphic style, she created a unique image of 20th-century Aotearoa.

-Developed in partnership by the Royal Academy of Arts and Museum of New Zealand Te Papa Tongarewa.
+This exhibition was developed in partnership by the Royal Academy of Arts, London and Te Papa.

 Rita Angus Art Studio

 Get creative with activities inspired by Rita Angus’s artworks, in the Rita Angus: New Zealand Modernist art studio.